SisyphusRex/k-assignment-6-flaskdatabase/README.md

     2. I'm not sure how to test view methods.
 They return render_template.
         1. I attempted to test a view by making my own method that returns a render_template and then assertingequal the view method vs my method
         2. pytest throws a runtime error
+        3. On second thought, these are integration tests and beyond the scope
-    3. I think I can write unit tests for the model Beverage
+    3. I think I can write unit tests for the model Beverage 4.

 ### Notes